scalp42/python-2.7.x-on-Centos-5.x/README.md

 # DESCRIPTION:

 Upgrade python (http://www.python.org/) to latest stable version (as of 07/04/12) without breaking yum on CentOS 5.x.

-It also install pip, virtualenv and fabric.
+It also installs pip, virtualenv and fabric.

 # REQUIREMENTS: